JakovTomasic/no-headache.nix/README.md

 When `tailscaleAuthKeyFile` option is set, Tailscale will automatically be initialized in the VM/image.

 How to connect to tailscale:
-- If you don't have tailscale installed on your host machine, enter shell with tailscale by running `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop github:JakovTomasic/no-headache.nix#tailscale` from the project root directory.
+- If you don't have tailscale installed on your host machine, enter shell with tailscale by running `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop .#tailscale` from the project root directory.
 - Run `sudo tailscaled` to start the tailscale service.
 - Open a new shell (new terminal), and enter the tailscale environment with the same command
 - In the new shell, run `sudo tailscale up` and auth via browser, or run `sudo tailscale up --authkey=tskey-xxxxxxxxxxxxxxxx` if you want to use a key